DreamWorks Animation: The DreamWorks Experience: Royal Caribbean Cruiseline

-The DreamWorks Experience was announced for Royal Caribbean cruise ships, including ships of the Freedom Class : Freedom and Liberty, Voyager Class : Voyager of the Seas Oasis Class: Oasis, Allure, Harmony, and Quantum Class: Quantum, Anthem, Ovation, in June 2010.
+The DreamWorks Experience was announced for Royal Caribbean cruise ships, including ships of the Freedom Class (Freedom and Liberty), Voyager Class (Voyager of the Seas), Oasis Class (Oasis, Allure, Harmony), and Quantum Class (Quantum, Anthem, Ovation) in June 2010.
 On April 11, 2019, the DreamWorks program was removed from all ships due to DreamWorks and Royal Caribbean not renewing their contract.

 The DreamWorks Experience: Gaylord Hotels (2011–2015)

 In April 2011, the DreamWorks Experience was announced for resorts owned by Gaylord Entertainment in Nashville, Orlando, Dallas, and Washington, D.C. for a four-year contract ending January 1, 2015.
 After Gaylord was bought out by Marriott, Marriott owners did not renew the contract.

+The DreamWorks Experience: Dreamworld in Australia (2011–2022)

+On November 10, 2011, the Australian theme park Dreamworld announced a three-stage plan to incorporate DreamWorks Animation films and characters into the park.
+The three phases were expected to cost $10 million to complete.
+On December 19, 2011, Dreamworld opened the DreamWorks Holiday Shrektacular Show which featured 8 DreamWorks Animation characters live on stage.
+This was the first of a three-phase plan to incorporate the characters into the theme park.
+The show concluded on January 27, 2012.
+On February 1, 2012, following the peak season, Dreamworld closed most of the rides in Kid's World.
+The 8400 sqm area was rethemed into the DreamWorks Experience precinct over a period of two months.
+This phase was officially opened to the public on March 31, 2012.

+On July 15, 2012, Dreamworld closed the Avalanche in order for construction to continue on the final development phase of the DreamWorks Animation alliance, Kung Fu Panda: Land of Awesomeness.
+The new area included a new set of bumper cars, Skadoosh, as well as Dreamworld's eighth thrill ride, Pandamonium, and the Kung Fu Academy.

+On November 24, 2022, Dreamworld announced a $55m investment to the park, which included Kenny and Belinda's Dreamland, a new themed area to replace the existing DreamWorks Experience area in 2023.
+Most of the rides remained in the new rethemed area, while the attractions based on Kung Fu Panda were moved to Ocean Parade.

 DreamPlay by DreamWorks: City of Dreams Manila

 The world's first indoor interactive play and creativity center theme park located within City of Dreams Manila opened on June 12, 2015.